-Phil actives a communication with the virtual presence conference bridge in order to initiate a 360° video communication with all his colleagues.
+Phil connects to the virtual presence conference bridge in order to initiate a 360° video communication with all his colleagues.

 5.11.2 Potential Service Requirements

 The system shall provide high bandwidth (bidirectional) and low latency.
 In Office environments, this implies also a full indoor coverage.